sohebalam/lingoTales-privacy-policy/PrivacyPolicy.md

 We may update this Privacy Policy periodically.
 You are encouraged to review this page for any changes.
 Updates to this policy will take effect immediately upon posting.

 ## Contact Us
-If you have any questions or suggestions regarding this Privacy Policy, feel free to contact us at:
+If you have any questions or suggestions regarding this Privacy Policy, or to delete your details, feel free to contact us at:
 **Email:** sohebalam@hotmail.com